Trichomoniasis is a sexually transmitted infection (STI) caused by the parasite Trichomonas vaginalis.

 - Keep sex toys clean and avoid sharing sex toys with others.

-- Have sex with only one partner if possible.
+- Have sex with only one partner (who is also only having sex with you).

 - Avoid having sex if you or your partner has any symptoms such as sores, ulcers, discharge or any pain around the genital area – get checked by a doctor first.